SIEM Integration

 If you want to enable SIEM integration for additional security configurations, repeat the preceding process for each configuration before continuing to Step 2.

-Step 2: Set up a user to manage SIEM
+Step 2: Set up a service account or user to manage SIEM

 1. In Control Center, under ACCOUNT ADMIN, click Identity & access.